ymzuiku/bun-proxy-vite/README.md

 # bun-proxy-vite

-Zero-dependency HTTP & WebSocket proxy for Bun/Vite HMR
+Zero-dependency HTTP & WebSocket proxy for Bun/Vite HMR, perfect for WSL development contexts.

 ## Purpose

 This tool provides a lightweight, zero-dependency proxy for HTTP requests and HMR (Hot Module Replacement) WebSocket connections when developing with Bun and Vite.
 It forwards browser traffic to an upstream server and handles automatic reconnections for WebSocket.

+**Key scenario**: When running your Vite dev server inside WSL, this proxy makes it easy for Windows and other devices on your network to connect to the Vite service in WSL without extra firewall or network configuration.

 ## Features